CDCgov/dibbs-text-to-code/data_curation/README.md

 B|Better
 D|Significant change down
 ```
-- Code: The unique machine-readable identifier for a concept.
+- code: The unique machine-readable identifier for a concept.
-- Text: Human-readable text describing the concept.
+- text: Human-readable text describing the concept.

 #### Extracts:

 - [Lab Interpretations](../data/snoinc_extracts/hl7_lab_interp_20250926.csv) - In an HL7 message, the value from the ObservationInterpretation code system and/or a value set derived from it is used to provide additional context to the reported lab result.
 For instance, alongside a quantitative lab value, an interpretation code might indicate whether the result is "High" or "Low".
 This helps clinicians understand the significance of a result without having to interpret raw data themselves.
+   - File Name: `../data/snoinc_extracts/hl7_lab_interp_<YYYYMMDD>.csv`

 ## Instructions